Annie Adams Fields: Legacy

 Fields died in 1915 and is buried at Mount Auburn Cemetery, Cambridge, alongside her husband.

 Fields's literary importance lies primarily in two areas: one is the influence she exerted over her husband in the selection of works to be published by Ticknor and Fields, the major publishing house of the time.
 He valued her judgement as reflecting a woman's point of view.

 Second, Fields edited important collections of letters and biographical sketches.
 Her subjects included her husband, James T. Fields, John Greenleaf Whittier, Celia Thaxter, and Harriet Beecher Stowe, as well as the Jewett letter collection.
 While these are not critical, scholarly works (the Jewett collection, especially, is heavily edited), they do provide primary material for the researcher.
 Her book Authors and Friends (1896) is a series of sketches, the best of which are of Harriet Beecher Stowe and Celia Thaxter.
 Fields's diaries remain unpublished, except for excerpts published by M. A. DeWolfe Howe in 1922.

 She and her husband were friends with many of the main literary figures of their time, including Willa Cather, Mary Ellen Chase, William Dean Howells, Henry James, Rudyard Kipling, Harriet Beecher Stowe, Alfred Tennyson, Oliver Wendell Holmes, Mark Twain, Sarah Wyman Whitman, Henry Wadsworth Longfellow, Nathaniel Hawthorne, Lydia Maria Child, Charles Dudley Warner and John Greenleaf Whittier.

 Fields remains a somewhat puzzling figure.
 Her writings reflect a traditional orientation toward sentimentalism and the cult of true womanhood.
-However, she was a supporter of "women's emancipation", and her association with Jewett and others suggests a less traditional side.
+However, she was a supporter of "women's emancipation", and her relationship with Jewett and others suggests a less traditional side.
 She left for posterity a carefully polished public persona, that of the perfect hostess, the genteel lady, and it is difficult to find the real person underneath.

 The site of her Charles Street home is a stop on the Boston Women's Heritage Trail.